NebraZKP/upa-sp1-project-template/README.md

 ### Generate an EVM-Compatible (GROTH16) Proof

 > [!WARNING]
-> You will need at least 128GB RAM to generate the PLONK proof.
+> You will need at least 128GB RAM to generate the Groth16 proof.

 To generate a PLONK proof that is small enough to be verified on-chain and verifiable by the EVM: